Create a Linux virtual machine with the Azure portal

 Select a size for the VM.
 To see more sizes, select View all or change the Supported disk type filter.

-On the settings blade, keep the defaults and click OK.
+Under Settings, keep the defaults and click OK.

 On the summary page, click Ok to start the virtual machine deployment.

 The VM will be pinned to the Azure portal dashboard.
-Once the deployment has completed, the VM summary blade automatically opens.
+Once the deployment has completed, the VM summary automatically opens.

 Connect to virtual machine